 And the men of Israel said, Have ye seen this man that is come up? surely

 to defy Israel is he come up: and it shall be, that the man who killeth

 him, the king will enrich him with great riches, and will give him his

 daughter, and make his father's house free in Israel.

-of saying, UHHH, according to the fellas out on
+But David, instead of saying, Uhhh, according to the fellas out on